peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### Add
     public CBORObject Add​(java.lang.Object obj)
-<p>Converts an object to a CBOR object and adds it to the end of this array.
+<p>Converts an object to a CBOR object and adds it to the end of this
- </p> <p>NOTE: This method can't be used to add a tag to an existing
- CBOR object.
-To create a CBOR object with a given tag, call the
- <code>CBORObject.FromObjectAndTag</code> method and pass the CBOR object
- and the desired tag number to that method. </p><p/><p>The following example creates a CBOR array and adds several CBOR objects, one of which has a custom CBOR tag, to that array.
-Note the chaining behavior made possible by this method. </p> <pre>CBORObject obj = CBORObject.NewArray() .Add(CBORObject.False) .Add(5) .Add("text string") .Add(CBORObject.FromObjectAndTag(9999, 1));</pre> .
+ array.</p> <p>NOTE: This method can't be used to add a tag to an existing CBOR object.
+To create a CBOR object with a given tag, call the <code>CBORObject.FromObjectAndTag</code> method and pass the CBOR object and the desired tag number to that method.</p><p> </p><p>The following example creates a CBOR array and adds several CBOR objects, one of which has a custom CBOR tag, to that array.
+Note the chaining behavior made possible by this method.</p> <pre>CBORObject obj = CBORObject.NewArray() .Add(CBORObject.False) .Add(5) .Add("text string") .Add(CBORObject.FromObjectAndTag(9999, 1));</pre> .

 **Parameters:**